Discover the Best Mindfulness Practice for Your Moment

 A mindfulness practice finder cannot diagnose anxiety, depression, trauma, ADHD, insomnia, or any medical condition.
 It can only suggest a practical next step based on the information you give it.

 Benefits usually build over weeks, not one session.
-In one randomized clinical trial, eight weeks of mindfulness-based stress reduction produced an average 33% reduction in perceived stress scores among adults with elevated stress source.
+In one randomized clinical trial, eight weeks of mindfulness-based stress reduction produced an average 33% reduction in perceived stress scores among adults with elevated stress JAMA study.
 That does not mean one breathing pause will erase stress tonight.
 Use the practice, then adjust.

 Mindfulness Practice Finder Apps and Mindful.net